MostafaMahdipour/Predicting_Brain_Age_Gap_BAG_using_UKB_exposome/2_BAGCharacterization/README.md

    Since UK Biobank often includes multiple **instances** (time points or assessments) per variable, we selected the most appropriate instance for each variable based on relevance and completeness.

 5. **Missing Data Assessment:**
    We aimed to minimize missing data.
 However, due to the nature of population-scale datasets, complete data for all individuals was not feasible.
-As a result, we made a trade-off between the number of exposomes and the size of the available sample.
+As a result, we made a trade-off between the number of exposome and the size of the available sample.

 6. **Final Subsets Creation:**
    After data-cleaning and validation (checking for duplicates, value consistency, and interpretability), we defined **three final exposome subsets**:

    - `subgroup1.csv` → known as *Variables-Restricted* in the paper.
-     (fewer exposomes, larger sample size)
+     (fewer exposome, larger sample size)

    - `subgroup2.csv` → known as *Replication Subset* in the paper.
      (intermediate size and variable count)

    - `subgroup3.csv` → known as *Main Subset* in the paper.
-     (richer exposomes, but smaller sample size due to missingness)
+     (richer exposome, but smaller sample size due to missingness)

 ![Overview of Subgroups](../assets/2_BAGCharacterization/BAG_GitHub2.png)

 ## Structure
-Like previous step, we recommend creating `Data`, `Results` and `scratch` subdirecotris.
+Like the previous step, we recommend creating `Data`, `Results`, and `scratch` subdirectories.
-Three subgroups can be stored into `Data` subdirecotry along with a list of categorical exposomes.
-As in this step we want to use the exposomes as feature inputs and som eof them are categorical and some continues.
+Three subgroups can be stored in the `Data` subdirectory along with a list of categorical exposomes.
+As in this step, we want to use the exposomes as feature inputs and some of them are categorical and some continuous.

 ```
 📁 Data